openworm/open-worm-analysis-toolbox/README.md

 We are using the WT2 analysis software, written in MATLAB, as a starting point for our own code development work.

-This full codebase is available in the [SegWormMatlabClasses](https://github.com/JimHokanson/SegwormMatlabClasses/) repo.
+This full codebase is available in the [SegWorm](https://github.com/openworm/SegWorm) repo.

+A revised version of this code, also in MatLab, is available in the [SegWormMatlabClasses](https://github.com/JimHokanson/SegwormMatlabClasses/) repo.

+This repo, intended to be a full Python translation of the SegWormMatlabClasses repo, is the only one of the three being actively worked on.

 ## Further Documentation ##